sheinsight/reactive/docs/en/guide/usage/vanilla.md

-# Using Reactive in Vanilla JavaScript
+# Using Reactive in Vanilla JavaScript {#use-reactive-in-vanilla}

 ## Step 1: Create a Store {#step-1-create-a-store}

 Create a `store` with an initial state.

-::: tip Hint
+::: tip Tip
 **A `store` can be global or local, depending on your needs.**
 :::